 Lessons to complete include technology challenges, planning your term challenges, informational videos, and quizzes to test your understanding.

 Since BU101 is fully asynchronous*, you can complete tasks in smaller sessions, leaving and returning as it fits your scheduling and learning style.

 BU101 also offers optional lessons.
 You can explore these lessons based on your individual interests and return any time during the year.

 Absolutely!
-You can click on another version from this Orientation page or click on another version from BU101 on Sakai under “After BU101: Next Steps” on BU101 Sakai.
+You can click on another version from this Orientation page or click on another version from BU101 under “After BU101: Next Steps” on the BU101 site.

 If your professor is granting participation grades for completing BU101, please complete the version that your professor requests.
 If you have different professors requesting different versions, please complete required lesson activities for both versions of BU101.

 Each version of BU101 offers a certificate of completion that you can access from the BU101 site Certification tab.
 You can save or print the certificate from this tab.